 G. EYE SHAPE ORIENTATION AND DIAMETER

 Eye shapes are coded as follows: C-circular; CO-concentric; E-elliptical and all diameters are transmitted in nautical miles.
 In this case, "C20" translates to a circular eye with a diameter of 20 nautical miles.
 Orientation of major axis of an ellipse is transmitted in tens of degrees.
-Example: E09/15/5 means elliptical eye oriented with major axis through 90 degrees (and also 270 degrees), with length of major axis 15 nm, and length of minor axis 5 nm.
-CO8-14 means concentric eye with inner eye diameter 8 miles, and outer diameter 14 miles.
+Example: E09/15/5 means elliptical eye oriented with major axis through 90 degrees (and also 270 degrees), with length of major axis 15 nautical miles, and length of minor axis 5 nautical miles.
+CO8-14 means concentric eye with inner eye diameter 8 nautical miles, and outer diameter 14 nautical miles.
 The "healthiest" hurricanes usually have a small, circular eye.
 A concentric eye (a ring inside a ring) is a relatively rare phenomenon that may signal a temporary weakening while the storm reorganizes (which we'll explore later in the course).
 An eye diameter that shrinks (compared to the previous vortex message) may signal intensification: just as a twirling ice skater spins faster as she pulls in her arms, a hurricane may "spin" faster as its eye gets smaller.
-Eye diameters are usually 10-20 nautical miles, while we sometimes see them as small as 5 nm to as large as 60 nm.
+Eye diameters are usually 10-20 nautical miles, while we sometimes see them as small as 5 nautical miles to as large as 60 nautical miles.
 Back to Message

 H. ESTIMATE OF MAXIMUM SURFACE WIND SPEED OBSERVED ON INBOUND LEG (IN KNOTS)